robingta/laravel-citg-converge-payment/README.md

 ## Available Methods

-Here is a function description table for the main public methods in `ConvergePaymentService`.
-You can add this to your README.md for quick reference:
+Here is a function description table for the main public methods in `ConvergePaymentService`:

 | Method | Description | Parameters | Returns |
 |--------|-------------|------------|---------|